McSam27/creating-reusable-components/notes.md

     * ESLint
     * Jest

+##### Commands
-##### Install node & git on local machine
+    Install node & git on local machine
-##### Create public GitHub repo, and set up with local directory
-##### create-react-app bootstraps our folder structure, dependencies, layout and package manager
+    Create public GitHub repo, and set up with local directory create-react-app bootstraps our folder structure, dependencies, layout and package manager

     create-react-app included eject cmd, which allows us to customize environment npm run eject
-    => you can see Babel, ESLint, Jest config files
-    => shows hidden files such as ^^^.config files, polyfills.js, script builds
+        => you can see Babel, ESLint, Jest config files => shows hidden files such as ^^^.config files, polyfills.js, script builds

     remove logo.svg, App.css and references in App.js

 ## Module: Documentation
+Goal: Your docs are your dev environment.

+#### Documentation Goals:
+// This will be auto generated with react-docgen
+- Component Description
+- Prop documentation
+    - Type
+    - Description
+    - Default value
+    - Required

+// end auto generated
+- Working examples with code

+Ensure everyone has a common vision.
+Should be encorporated with the company styleguide with instructions about brand identity, voice and tone, design and language.

+Automation of Docs:
++ Code and docs are always in sync
++ More readable code
++ Enforce consistency

+##### Documentation Tools:
+* GitHub Readme / Pages
+* React Storybook
+* React Styleguide
+* React Styleguidist
+* Atellier
+* Bluekit
+* Cosmos

+***This course will be custom created documentation.

+##### What will we be using
+npm Packages for Documentation
+* react-docgen => generate react component metadata (outputs into JSON file)
+* chokidar => watch files
+* highlight.js => syntax highlighted code examples
+* npm-run-all => run parallel tasks

+DevTips:
+* When creating a new directory, make sure to restart the library.

+##### Syntax Highlighting
+1. Highlight.js
+    * Shows proper syntax highlighting and allows people to copy and paste.
+2. Codemirror
+    * Mini editor that will reflect changes in the view.
+    * react-toolbox uses this

+##### Potential Doc Enhancements
+1. Search bar on top of the navigation list
+2. Hide the 'internals' of the code
+3. Group Components together
+4. Live prop toggling, usch as BlueKit and Atallia
+5. Markdown support
+6. Live code editing such as CodeMirror.
+Very impressive and good for feedback.
+Such as react tool-box.
+Can link to JSBin, JSFiddle, codesandbox.io.

+* react-toolbox has one of the nicest set of component libraries